 Welcome to our ongoing Q&A feature, where we introduce a member of the Artfinder team to our community.
-This time, we speak with Joshna, our Head of Digital Marketing.
+This time, we speak with Joshna, our E-commerce Director.

 Q: Could you start by introducing yourself to our community?

 Hello, my name is Joshna.
 I live in London with my husband and my son (he just recently turned 2)!
 I’ve lived in this part of London my whole life but we’re hoping to move just a little bit outside of it soon.

 Q: How long have you worked with Artfinder and what is your role in the company?